D4wnstar/aetherwisp/Computer science/Data management/SQL.md

 ---
 The **Structured Query Language** is the standard [[domain-specific language]] used to query a [[Relational model|relational]] [[database management system]].
 ## Introduction to SQL
 As SQL is designed for data manipulation, the most important keywords to be aware of are `CREATE`, `DROP` and `ALTER`.
-In order, these are the general keywords used to create, delete and modify either data or metadata in the DB.
-They almost always appear in some capacity when writing to the DB, typically followed by another keyword to specify the object that is being written to.
+In order, these are the general keywords used to create, delete and modify metadata in the DB.
+They almost always appear in some capacity when writing to the DB itself, typically followed by another keyword to specify the object that is being written to.

+> [!tip] Casing
-One note: SQL is not case-sensitive.
+> SQL is not case-sensitive.
 This means that `create`, `drop` and `alter` are also correct, as is any other casing.
 This is true both for keywords and non-keywords: casing is only relevant in strings.
 By convention, it is considered standard to write keywords in uppercase to make them stand out from non-keyword elements of the query, and [[casing conventions|snake_case]] is considered the standard casing style for non-keywords.

 Creation of [[database]] is handled with `CREATE DATABASE <name>`, where `<name>` is the name of the DB.
 Within the database, a table is created with `CREATE TABLE <name>`, followed by the schema of the table in parentheses.
 Here's an example: